This summer, QorTek, Inc. welcomed its 20th class of summer interns, its largest to date, to the company for a unique professional experience.

 “I am excited to welcome these folks to the team and enable them to contribute to their projects, learn more about their fields, grow as professionals, and have fun!”

 –Roman Scicchitano, QorTek Power Electronics Engineer and Internship Coordinator

 “QorTek’s Summer Intern/Co-op program has been a constant at QorTek for the last 20 years and serves as an invaluable resource to our engineering teams in support of our corporate objectives.
 QorTek is excited to have the opportunity to work with these young creative minds as they prepare for their careers in advanced materials and power electronics.
 In fact, nearly 75% of our current full-time staff started their QorTek careers as interns and have effectively transitioned themselves into leadership positions enabling the continued growth of the company.”

 The summer internship and co-op program is a synergistic effort benefiting both student interns and QorTek employees which form the foundation of the collaborative work environment that thrives throughout the company.

-QorTek is a world leader in smart material devices and high-density power electronics, innovating, developing, and providing quality solutions to a diverse array of customers including defense, space, aerospace, industrial, medical, automotive and oil and gas exploration.
+With almost 60 employees including 36 Engineers (EE, ME, MatSE), and 5 PhDs, QorTek is a world leader in smart material devices and high-density power electronics, innovating, developing, and providing quality solutions to a diverse array of industries including underwater systems, land & air systems, military & commercial space systems, medical, and industrial.
 The dedicated and experienced team is committed to creatively advancing technology to promote sustainable business growth, driven by dynamic engineering enabled by advanced science and technology.